 When we display the data distribution in a standardized way using 5 summary – minimum, Q1 (First Quartile), median, Q3(third Quartile), and maximum, it is called a Box plot.
-It is also termed as box and whisker plot when the lines extending from the boxes indicate variability outside the upper and lower quartiles.
-Outliers can be plotted as unique points.
+It is also termed as box and whisker plot.
+In this article, we are going to discuss what box plox is, its applications, and how to draw box plots in detail.

 Table of contents:

 The method to summarize a set of data that is measured using an interval scale is called a box and whisker plot.
 These are maximum used for data analysis.
 We use these types of graphs or graphical representation to know:

 A box plot is a chart that shows data from a five-number summary including one of the measures of central tendency.
 It does not show the distribution in particular as much as a stem and leaf plot or histogram does.
 But it is primarily used to indicate a distribution is skewed or not and if there are potential unusual observations (also called outliers) present in the data set.
 Boxplots are also very beneficial when large numbers of data sets are involved or compared.

 In simple words, we can define the box plot in terms of descriptive statistics related concepts.
 That means box or whiskers plot is a method used for depicting groups of numerical data through their quartiles graphically.
 These may also have some lines extending from the boxes or whiskers which indicates the variability outside the lower and upper quartiles, hence the terms box-and-whisker plot and box-and-whisker diagram.
 Outliers can be indicated as individual points.